-See Section 10 in the NEON Operations Field Safety and Security Plan (AD [02]) for aquatic-specific field safety requirements.
+See Section 9 in the NEON Operations Field Safety and Security Plan (AD [02]) for aquatic-specific field safety requirements.
 In addition, the following safety requirement must be followed:

 - 1. In lakes, site-specific hazards may be encountered may necessitate sampling from the boat, without dismounting from the vessel.
 In addition, use extra caution in waters where alligators are present and maintain a safe distance from hazards. - 2.
 All personnel must be wearing a personal flotation device (PFD) prior to entering the boat. - 3.
 All personnel shall have access to a form of communication with other team members such as a two-way radio. - 4.
-Be aware of any site-specific hazards and to the waters of that particular location (i.e. current status, tidal charts, etc.).
+Be aware of any site-specific hazards and to the waters of that particular location (i.e., current status, tidal charts, etc.).

-Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/13/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: G
+Title: AOS Protocol and Procedure: 2 Date: 12/19/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: H